Exawind/amr-wind/.github/pull_request_template.md

 <!-- Please try to limit your pull request to one type, submit multiple pull requests if needed. -->

-Please check the type of change your PR introduces:
+Please check the type of change introduced:

 - [ ] Bugfix
 - [ ] Feature